WPRDC/data-guide/docs/privacy.md

 When assessing the harm of a potential data release, it's important to give special consideration of harm that may occur to vulnerable populations, including those who may be at elevated risk of becoming a crime victim.
 These populations can include children, older adults, victims of violent crime, those under protection from abusers, crime witnesses, informants, first responders, and those that may be targeted because of their race, gender preferences, or sexual orientation.

-#### Scenario Walk-Through
-It's often helpful to walk through scenarios to identify the potential harm that may result from a data release.
-We encourage making this scenario development a group effort by including other members of your organization in this process.
-Several questions can guide your organization in this exercise, including:

-* Is our organization obligated to share this data (matter of public record, court order, etc)?
-* Is there any PII included in this dataset?
-If so, what type of information is included?
-* Can this dataset be linked to other data (public or private) to reveal PII?
-* What types of harm might be caused by release of this data, if any?
-* If harm can be caused by our releasing this data, is the impact LOW, MODERATE, or SEVERE?

 ####Comparison to Other Communities
 Valuable guidance can be gained from other organizations' policies and practices for publishing open data.
 The Federal government's open data repository (www.data.gov) contains a very large catalog of open data sets shared by Federal, state, and local governments.
 Using this data catalog, publishers can quickly see how other government agencies handle privacy issues related to datasets similar to your own.
 While this information should not take the place of a privacy investment, it can be helpful in informing your approach.